History Files Nav bar

 340 - 355

-The 200 years from the fall of Kush to the middle of the sixth century is an unknown age in the Sudan.
-Nubia is inhabited by a people called the Nobatae by the ancient geographers (and the X-Group by modern archaeologists, who are still at a loss to explain their origins).
-The Nobatae are clearly the heirs of Kush, as their whole cultural life is dominated by Meroitic crafts and customs, and occasionally they even feel themselves sufficiently strong, in alliance with the nomadic Blemmyes (the Beja of the eastern Sudan), to attack the Romans in Upper Egypt.
+Details of the two hundred years from the fall of Kush to the middle of the sixth century are unknown.
+Nubia is inhabited by a people whom ancient geographers call the Nobatae (and have been labelled the X-Group by modern archaeologists, who are still at a loss to explain their origins).
+The Nobatae are clearly the heirs of Kush, as their whole cultural life is dominated by Meroitic crafts and customs, and occasionally they even feel themselves sufficiently strong, in alliance with the nomadic Blemmyes (the Beja of eastern modern Sudan), to attack the Romans in Upper Egypt.
 When this happens, the Romans retaliate, defeating the Nobatae and Blemmyes and driving them into obscurity once again.

-When the Sudan is once more brought into the orbit of the Mediterranean world by the arrival of Christian missionaries in the sixth century, the middle course of the Nile is divided into three kingdoms: Nobatia, with its capital at Pachoras (modern Faras); Maqurrah, with its capital at Dunqulah (Old Dongola); and the kingdom of 'Alwah in the south, with its capital at Subah (Soba) near what is now Khartoum.
+When Sudan is once more brought into the orbit of the Mediterranean world by the arrival of Christian missionaries in the sixth century, the middle course of the Nile is divided into three kingdoms: Nobatia, with its capital at Pachoras (modern Faras); Makuria, with its capital at Dunqulah (Old Dongola); and the kingdom of Alodia in the south, with its capital at Subah (Soba) near what is now Khartoum.